Nabors Industries Accident Attorneys

 Our Legal Team Refuses to Let Oil Corporations Get Away with Negligence

-Nabors Industries Ltd. is headquartered in Bermuda and has roots that reach back to the 1960s.
-The company was originally named Angle Energy, Ltd. but changed its name in 1987 after a Chapter 11 bankruptcy reorganization.
+Nabors Industries Ltd. is headquartered in Bermuda and has roots that go back to the 1960s.
+The company was originally named Angle Energy but changed its name in 1987 after a Chapter 11 bankruptcy reorganization.
 Nabors enjoyed a long period of profitable quarters in the 1990s and was eventually added to the S&P 500 index.

-On its website, Nabors identifies safety as a top value.
-The company claims their procedures protect their employees, the environment, and their assets.
-They also write of the importance of accountability and state that Nabors learns from actions and strives for improvement.
+The company claims that their procedures protect their employees, the environment, and their assets.
+They also write of the importance of accountability, and they state that Nabors learns from its actions and strives for improvement.
 However, the company has some notable accidents in its history that contradict their verbal commitment to safety.

-In this 2016 article, the Denver Post covered Nabor’s various issues it has had with workplace safety and Occupational Safety and Health Administration investigations.
-Over a period of 15 years, OSHA was forced to seek 8 warrants after being denied entry to Nabors worksites.
+In this 2016 article, the Denver Post covered Nabors' various issues in the past with workplace safety and Occupational Safety and Health Administration investigations.
+Over a period of 15 years, OSHA was forced to seek eight warrants after being denied entry to Nabors worksites.

 Nabors safety incidents include:

-Our Jones Act lawyers fight to make sure workers are not forced to take the blame or live with the financial consequences of the company’s mistakes.
-Our victories add up to billions of dollars in verdicts and settlements—each of which have helped our clients get back on their feet and rebuild their lives.
-No company is too large and no case is too tough to win.
+We fight to make sure workers aren't forced to take the blame or live with the financial consequences of the company's mistakes.
+Our victories add up to billions of dollars in verdicts and settlements, which have helped our clients get back on their feet and rebuild their lives.
+No company is too large, and no case is too tough to win.
 When the unthinkable happens, Arnold & Itkin is there to help you put your life back together.